NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

-Note that a2 is now removed because it did not contain and Gene nodes.
+Note that a2 is now removed because it did not contain any Gene nodes.
 Therefore, it is not a valid path for the constrained version of the query.

 ## Results

 Each individual result is structured similarly as well, with node bindings and and analyses.
 However, as both input nodes are pinned, and there exist no unpinned nodes in the query graph, that means there is only one single result for each query, contained within the "Results" field of the Message.
 This result would have many analyses, each one corresponding to a different path.
-This follows the same result merging rules used in other query types, where results that contain the same nodes but different analyses are combined into a sinble result, with their analyses concatenated.
+This follows the same result merging rules used in other query types, where results that contain the same nodes but different analyses are combined into a single result, with their analyses concatenated.

 Each analysis no longer contains edge bindings, with no query graph edges to bind to.
-Instead, this analysus utilizes path bindings to bind to query graph paths.
+Instead, this analysis utilizes path bindings to bind to query graph paths.
 Each path binding binds an auxiliary graph, by id, to a query graph path, similar to how edge bindings bind a knowledge graph edge, by id, to a query graph edge.

 ```
 "results": [